DigitalPhonetics/IMS-Toucan/README.md

 ## Using a trained Model for Inference 🦢

-You can load your trained models using an inference interace.
+You can load your trained models using an inference interface.
 Simply instanciate it with the proper directory handle identifying the model you want to use, the rest should work out in the background.
 You might want to set a language embedding or a speaker embedding.
 The methods for that should be self-explanatory.